STEP-BY-STEP GUIDE

 - Make the New Space Feel Like Home: Prioritize setting up the bedroom and living areas first.
 Bring familiar items: favourite chair, photos, bedding.
 A space that feels personal from day one helps with the emotional transition.

 - Allow Time for Adjustment: The typical emotional adjustment takes 3–6 months.
 Nearly 25% of seniors who move report elevated stress or depressive symptoms in the first 6 months.
 This is normal.
-Regular visits, phone calls, and patience from family make a real difference.
+Regular visits, phone calls, and patience to and from family make a real difference.